TiwazLovell/CustomerTrack/README.md

 # CustomerTrack
-  This application is a Spring MVC and Hibernate application that conncts to a databse and performs all the CRUD operations.
+  This application is a Spring MVC and Hibernate application that connects to a database and performs all the CRUD operations.

 ## 1)Technologies/Libraries used